USEFUL INFO

 - By public transport

 Budapest has a very efficient and well-organized public transportation system.
-There is also a night public transport service comprised of bus lines that begin with the number 9.
+There is also a night public transport service.
+Tram 6 runs every 15 minutes from Móricz Zsigmond körtér to the direction of Pest and there is a whole network of night bus lines the three-digit number of which start with 9xx.
+Bus 960, for example, runs from about the location of the school towards the advised accommodation sites in Buda.
+Buses 907 and 973 run from Móricz along the Danube on Buda side and then cross the river to the city centre.
 Tickets, daily travel cards and passes are valid for all vehicles: buses, metros, trams, trolleybuses and HÉV (suburban railway).
 It is important to note that the single tickets are valid for a single, non-stop journey, except on the metro network, where no new ticket is required for transfers between metro lines.

 Where to get your ticket: